-Bispell Audio Saxon Pedal Review – Our thoughts and review
+Bispell Audio Saxon Pedal Review – Marshall in a Box!

 Are you after a Marshall sound but don’t want to buy another amp?
 Well, this pedal might be the perfect solution for you!
 Today I am looking at the Bispell Audio Saxon pedal.
 This is an amp in a box pedal which aims to mimic some famous late 60s Marshal amps.